 “But it makes a problem for you, I know.
 It’s easy to tell your parents you have a crush on a girl.
 Hard when it’s a boy.
 Same with your friends.
 So you end up feeling all alone.
 Well, there are two of us who know now.
 You and me.
 So if you want to talk to someone, someone who’s happy for you and all the wonderful feelings you’re having, here I am.
 Or not.
 That’s entirely up to you, Derry.
 But I wanted you to know that someone else does know and is really happy for you.”

-The walk home, later, after Derrick had settled down a little, was good.
+The walk home later, after Derrick had settled down a little, was good.
 Even if he hadn’t talked much—wasn’t ready to—Derrick felt better.
-He’d told his grandfather that the flute player’s name was Brandon and that he did like looking at him, but that he was much too shy to talk to him, and he was pretty sure the boy didn’t even know he existed.
+He’d told his grandfather that the flute player’s name was Brandon and that looking at him all the time just sort of happened; he couldn’t help himself.
+He admitted that he was much too shy to talk to him, and he was pretty sure the boy didn’t even know he existed.
 Mike had his arm around Derrick some of the way home, and the boy snuggled into his side.
-When they neared his house, Derrick pulled away to a proper distance; he was, after all, a teenager and so big on personal propriety.
+When they neared his house, Derrick pulled away to a proper distance; he was, after all, a teenager and so big on personal and social propriety.

 * * * * *